-The A symbol on the instrument indicates that user should refer to the operating instructions located in the manual before performing.
+The Symbol on the instrument indicates that user should refer to the operating instructions located in the manual before performing.

-The symbol symbol on the instrument shows that high voltage may be present on the terminal(s).
+The A symbol on the instrument shows that high voltage may be present on the terminal(s).
 Be careful to avoid personal contact with these voltages.